-- 6. Build image and add image tag erc:<erc identifier> - 7.
+- 1. Validate the bag (skipped if workspace) - 2.
+Generate compendium configuration (skipped if present) - 3.
+Validate compendium - 4.
+Generate inner container manifest (skipped if present) - 5.
+Prepare image payload archive (to build and run the image on remote hosts; possibly costly operation) - 6.
+Build image and add image tag erc:<erc identifier> - 7.
 Execute container - 8.
 Check the display file of the job against the compendium's baseline - 9.
 Save image to tarball (skipped if check failed) - 10.
 Cleanup (implementation specific)

-An editor or admin, but not users themselves, can create a link with the resource .../link which provides a second identifier for a specific compendium which allows users to execute a compendium without logging in.
+An editor or admin, but not users themselves, can create a link with the resource ../link, which provides a second identifier for a specific compendium which allows users to execute a compendium without logging in.
 Such link identifiers may be short lived or dynamic.

-The process of exporting a compendium to a storing repository is called shipment (cf. Section 4.5) and is modelled in the two endpoints ../recipient, which lists supported services, and ../shipment, which controls the possibly costly and irreversible operation.
-To allow validation in the receiving service, the export is a two step process: first the new shipment is created, then the actual publishment can be triggered.
+The process of exporting a compendium to a storing repository is called shipment (cf. Section 4.5) and is modelled in the two endpoints . ./recipient, which lists supported services, and . ./shipment, which controls the possibly costly and irreversible operation.
+To allow validation in the receiving service, the export is a two-step process: First the new shipment is created, then the actual publishment can be triggered.

 5.2.
 Reference implementation.
 The microservice architecture results in numerous projects within the o2r code organisation16.
-For easier evaluation and reproducibility, all microservices are integrated in one single code repository reference-implementation17 using git submodules, which is archived in Nüst (2018).
+For easier evaluation and reproducibility, all microservices are integrated in one single code repository reference-implementation17 using git submodules, which is archived in Nüst (2021).
 The online demo server is available at https://o2r.uni-muenster.de.

 The following instructions require Docker (Wikipedia contributors, 2021c) (tested with version 20.x) and GNU Make (Wikipedia contributors, 2021e) (tested with version 4.1).
 The commands must be executed in the base directory of the reference-implementation.
 If Make is not available (e.g., on Windows OS), then the instructions of make targets in the Makefile may be executed manually on a command line.
-The target reproduce loads the images saved to tarballs and executes them in a configuration suitable for local testing and development based on docker-compose (Docker Inc., 2019).
-The demonstration project includes a small OAuth provider so that users can log in with different user levels with a single click.
+The target reproduce loads the